jst-build/jst/share/man/jst-repo-config.5.md

    files.
 This entry is optional.
 If missing, the root directory of the Git repository is used.

  - *`"inherit env"`* provides a list of variables.
-When `just-mr` shells out to `git`, those variables are inherited from the environment `just-mr` is called within, if set there.
+When `jst` shells out to `git`, those variables are inherited from the environment `jst` is called within, if set there.

 ### *`"git tree"`*

 It defines as workspace root as a fixed `git` tree, given by the corresponding tree identifier.
-If that tree is not known already to `just-mr`, a specified command will be executed in a fresh directory that is expected to produce the given tree somewhere below the working directory.
+If that tree is not known already to `jst`, a specified command will be executed in a fresh directory that is expected to produce the given tree somewhere below the working directory.